-3. To build on the rising status of HR and OD
+3. To build on the rising status of HR and Organization Development

 The pandemic has shone a light on people issues and people professionals as they dealt with furlough and (unfortunately) redundancies, enabled the shift to remote working, and supported wellbeing and engagement.
-This represents a visibility and influence that OD and HR have long desired.
+This represents a visibility and influence that organization development and HR have long desired.
 It may open up opportunities to get involved earlier in defining and solving problems, where we’re sometimes brought in too late to have the impact that we otherwise could.

 4. To play a vital role in leading through complexity

 Many organisations find themselves in unchartered, complex territory that they need to make sense of and deal with creatively.
 That means involving a broader and more diverse range of voices in the process.
 Our stakeholders often demonstrate a bias for action and value ‘getting stuff done’ over the collaborative inquiry that’s needed when faced with complexity.
-OD practitioners are well placed to facilitate that.
+Organization development practitioners are well placed to facilitate that.

-5. To establish OD and HR as creators of business value
+5. To establish Organization Development and HR as creators of business value

 While it’s implicit that we’ll be driving business value if we take our opportunities, I think it’s worth saying anyway.
-The opportunity to build more future-ready and sustainable organisations, perhaps with new ways of defining value, is a challenge that most OD practitioners would readily accept.
+The opportunity to build more future-ready and sustainable organisations, perhaps with new ways of defining value, is a challenge that most Organization Development practitioners would readily accept.

 Now that you’re ready to step up, let’s just take a moment to consider some of the challenges that come with these opportunities.